viamrobotics/docs/docs/tutorials/data-management.md

 linkTitle: "Intro to Data Management"
 weight: 60
 type: "docs"
-description: "Build a robot to learn how to use Viam's Data Management service including configuring data capture and sync, filtering and viewing captured data, and exporting your data locally."
+description: "Learn how to use Viam's Data Management service including configuring data capture and sync, filtering and viewing captured data, and exporting your data locally."
 # SMEs: Alexa Greenberg, Natalia Jacobowitz, Joe Karlsson
 ---